-Head over the gate for a short push/pedal up Road L1510.
-Enter the trees on the left across from the first right-hand switchback.
-Climb up the singletrack until you see the "difficult terrain" sign and the Thrillium placard suspend to the left.
+Whichever option you take you'll end up at a nice new parking area with restroom at the top of the trail.
+Enter the trees past the outhouse till you reach the "difficult terrain" sign and the Thrillium placard suspended to the left.
 Get ready for the fast and exciting ride ahead.

 Thrillium gives you a small warm up before settling in for high-speed berms accented with drops, kickers, doubles, and tables.
 Most everything is rollable in this section but if in doubt, scope it out.
 And although the berms are large, a scattering of stones across their surface can make for a loose ride.
 Especially the baby-head rocks before the first road crossing.